PLAY THE GAME NOW

 Hazardous drug surface contamination may be invisible to the naked eye1, but the risks are real2 and concern you and every single person in your hospital3

-Hazardous drug (HD) exposure occurs frequently in oncology departments4,5
+Hazardous drugs (HD) exposure occurs frequently in oncology departments4,5

 The threat from hazardous drugs can come from anywhere they are present in your facility6